hpcc-systems/hpcc-js-wasm/.github/instructions/README.md

 # Instructions Summary
-*AI Assistant instructions for hpcc-systems/hpcc-js-wasm - Updated July 2025*
+*AI Assistant instructions for hpcc-systems/hpcc-js-wasm - Updated December 2025*

 This directory contains comprehensive instructions for AI assistants working with the HPCC-JS-WASM repository.